jefferydhughes/Raising-Smarter-Kids-With-Ai/Learn_Prompting-main/docs/intro.md

 # Welcome

-Welcome to our Prompt Engineering Course.
+Welcome to the Skill Samurai Prompt Engineering Course.

 Prompt engineering (PE) is the process of **communicating effectively with an AI to achieve desired results**.
 As AI technology continues to rapidly advance, the ability to master prompt engineering has become a particularly valuable skill.
 Prompt engineering techniques can be applied to a wide variety of tasks, making it a useful tool for anyone seeking to improve their efficiency in both everyday and innovative activities.